 Description– Mast cell tumors (MCTs) or mastocytomas are the most common cutaneous tumor found in dogs.
 It accounts for 16-21% of all cutaneous tumors.
 Older dogs of mixed breeds have a high propensity for the disease.
-It has been reported in breeds like Boxers, Boston Terriers, Labrador Retrievers, Beagles and Schnauzers.
+It has been reported in breeds like Boxers, Boston Terriers, Labrador Retrievers, Beagles, and Schnauzers.
 Boxers, however, have the highest incidence.
 But the disease develops in histologically low or intermediate grade forms in them.
 No gender predilection has been reported.
 Mast cells are cells that occur in the skin and other tissues, like the intestines and respiratory tract.
 They are also an integral part of the immune system.
-They consist of large amounts of histamine, heparin, and proteolytic enzymes (enzymes which break down protein).
+They consist of large amounts of histamine, heparin, and proteolytic enzymes (enzymes that break down protein).
 These have a toxic effect on foreign invaders, like parasites, and are released when the mast cell is triggered by the immune system.
 A mast cell tumor results from these mast cells.
 When histamine, heparin, and enzymes are damaged by some external invasion, they pose health hazards.
-Large amounts of these substances are released into the body that usually have adverse effects on heart rate, blood pressure, and other body functions.
-Sites where the tumors are removed can sometimes refuse to heal and can become unmanageable.
+Large amounts of these substances are released into the body that usually has adverse effects on heart rate, blood pressure, and other body functions.
+Sites, where the tumors are removed, can sometimes refuse to heal and can become unmanageable.
 Normal mast cells are found in plenty in the lung and gastrointestinal tract.
 But tumors generally don’t originate in these sites.
-They rather develop in the dermis and sub-cutaneous tissues.
+They rather develop in the dermis and subcutaneous tissues.
 They are most frequently found on trunks.
-The limbs account for generally ¼ the of the sites of these lesions.
-Mast cell tumors have been reported to develop infrequently in other sites like head, neck, conjunctiva, salivary gland, nasopharynx, larynx, oral cavity, gastrointestinal tract, ureter and spine.
+The limbs account for generally ¼ of the sites of these lesions.
+Mast cell tumors have been reported to develop infrequently in other sites like the head, neck, conjunctiva, salivary gland, nasopharynx, larynx, oral cavity, gastrointestinal tract, ureter, and spine.

 Classification of Mast Cell Tumors